mbrucher/AudioTK/doc/documentation.md

 Tools module
 ------------

-The *Tools* has two kind of classes: filters and general purpose classes.
+The *Tools* contains simple but useful filters.

 * **ApplyGainFilter** is a filter that multiplies two input signals together
 * **CachedCosinusGeneratorFilter** is a filter that outputs a cached cosinus